 The group then went on to talk through the Housing First Service, the influence from America and the FHOSS mentoring programme.
 Natalie was interested in tenancy sustainment and the community inclusion that Turning Point Scotland brings to homelessness services.

 Natalie was keen to learn how we have innovated in our field and was extremely impressed to hear about our Wound Care, Assessment of Injecting, Naloxone and Dry Blood Spot testing (WAND) initiative in which mobile units are used to deliver a range of clinical harm reduction interventions that operate flexibly.
 Natalie agreed with our approach to combine alcohol and other drugs services as well as understanding the link with homelessness, justice and mental health within this verifies Turning Point Scotland motivation and commitment to influence.
 Natalie was impressed with the recent merger of alcohol and other drugs in our crisis interventions; and our hopes to take the Stabilisation Service model to other areas of Scotland.
 A particular interest was how Turning Point Scotland was driven by a values based approach, shared across all our services, and how that helped us to explore the links between alcohol and other drugs; homelessness, justice and mental health.

 Jodie then provided a tour of the Crisis Service and integrated health and social care facilities offered to help individuals to live healthy, meaningful and connected lives.
 Natalie felt inspired and is looking forward to taking what she had learned back to Boston.

-Natalie and Haim will attend Harvard Medical School to practice medicine with people dependent on alcohol and/or other drugs, later this year.
+Natalie and Haim, who just finished a masters degree in immunology from Harvard Medical School, will attend Harvard Medical School and University of Massachusetts Medical School, respectively, to practice medicine.
 We wish them all best for their studies and future endeavours.